MaistoV/BSpenaHPQC/doc/Script.md

 ## How to run the Script <a name="scriptrun"></a>
 ### Prerequisites
-  * set test_list.csv
+Set :
-  * set *site.xml as shown in Single Cluster.....
+* mapred-site.xml and yarn-site.xml files as shown in Single Cluster.....
+* The test_list.csv
+* The tuples with the choosen parameters

 ### Run